bbalganjjm/natural_js/html/naturaljs/gtst/gtst0100_en_US.md

 Please save the above code as **block01.html** file.

-The N.comm function in the init function of the ".block01" controller object is a statement that retrieves data from the server.
+The N.comm function in the init function of the ".block01" Controller object is a statement that retrieves data from the server.

 <p class="alert">Natural-JS uses the Communicator(N.comm) module to send and receive data and files with the server.
 For more information about N.comm, please refer to the <a href="#cmVmcjAyMDMlMjRDb21tdW5pY2F0b3IkaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDIwMy5odG1s">Communicator</a> menu.</p>